jackr276/N-Puzzle-Solver/README.md

 ### Prediction Function
 The other important part of this algorithm is the prediction function for each state.
 This prediction function is the most importnat part of our algorithm.
 Effectively, this algorithm "guesses" how promising a state is.
 The lower the value of this prediction function, the more promising the state seems.
 Good "guesses" allow the algorithm to finish faster, and bad "guesses" will cause the algorithm to explore dead end paths and waste time.
 The prediction function implemented here focuses on estimating the cost to get from the current state to the goal state.

 The format for our prediction function is as follows: `f(n) = g(n) + h(n)`. `g(n)` is referred to as the "previous travel", and is the simplest to calculate.
 It is calculated by counting the number of predecessors that a node has.
 This allows us to factor in the cost to reach a state so far, which is important if we want to find the **shortest** solution path possible.
+Additionally, `g(n)` can be calculated during state generation by simply adding one to the predecessors current travel, making it basically free to compute.

 #### Heuristic Function
 However, the heuristic function `h(n)` is where most of the heavy lifting happens for the algorithm.
 This function uses calculations guess the number of moves required to change the current state into the goal state.
 These calculations are referred to as *heuristics*, and more specifically as *admissable heuristics*.
 For a heuristic to be admissable, it must always **understimate or equal** the cost to reach the goal for any given state.
 This ensures that we are always following the most optimal, meaning shortest, path to the solution.
 Heuristics that violate admissablility will not crash the program or cause any drastic errors, they will just simply lead to suboptimal solutions.